 “I have been a believer in the magic of language since, at a very early age, I discovered that some words got me into trouble and others got me out." —Katherine Dunn

-Tim Greenup's poems have appeared in LEVELER, BOAAT, Midwestern Gothic, Redivider, and elsewhere.
+Tim Greenup's poems have appeared in Sixth Finch, LEVELER, BOAAT, Midwestern Gothic, Redivider, and elsewhere.
 He teaches English at Spokane Falls Community College.
-This is his first book.
+Without Warning is his first book.

 Ellen Welcker’s obsessions include ecological desperation, boundaries real & imagined, and the concept of deep humanity as an animal state.
 Her first book, The Botanical Garden (Astrophil Press, 2010), was selected by Eleni Sikelianos for the Astrophil Poetry Prize in 2009.
 Chapbooks include Mouth That Tastes of Gasoline (alice blue books, 2014) and The Urban Lightwing Professionals (H_NGM_N, 2011).
 She lives in Spokane, WA, with her family and works for the Bagley Wright Lecture Series on Poetry.